ShreyaGoyal228/minesweeper/README.md

 This is a simple minesweeper game that runs directly in the terminal.
 The project is implemented in C++.
-The program is tested on Windows 11 and Linux.
+The program is tested on Windows 11.

 **Rules are every number indicated the mines around it's boxes maximum 5.**
 **Dont reveal the mine in which case you loose.**